 Not enough litter in the box can definitely lead to problems with emptying the litter box.

 Ensure that there is enough litter in the litter box so that the bottom of the box is not exposed.

 If there is not enough litter in the box, clumps are going to stick to the bottom.
 They can be hard to remove.
 Using just a little extra litter can solve this problem easily.

 The ideal amount of litter in a litter box is 2-4 inches.
 Use a permanent marker to make a mark on the side of the box for an easy fill guide.
 Just a glance will let you know if the litter is getting too low.

 Regular scooping will also help to make the litter box easier to clean.
 Just remember to top up the litter when it gets a little low.

 Automatic Litter Box

-The obvious good thing about an automatic litter box is that it takes care of al the litter cleaning.
-If you are really fed up it is a good idea because there are not really any alternatives.
-Cats and Cat litter go together.
-This is a thorough review of self cleaning litter boxes.
-Maybe put one on the Cats Christmas Gift List.
+The obvious good thing about an automatic litter box is that it takes care of all the litter cleaning.
+If you have really had enough of the litter box this is a good idea.

 More Litter Busting Ideas

 In addition to having a non-stick litter box, we also do not want litter flying around the room.